 On or about May 28, 2021, the government contracted Deloitte Financial Advisory complex litigation technology services, to assist in document processing, review and production of materials related to the Capitol Breach.
-As is required here, Deloitte furnishes secure, complex, and highly technical expertise in scanning, coding, digitizing, and performing optical character recognition - as well as processing, organizing, and ingesting a large volume of which is vital to the United States' ability to review large data/document productions and is essential to our ability to prosecute these cases effectively.
+As is required here, Deloitte furnishes secure, complex, and highly technical expertise in scanning, coding, digitizing, and performing optical character recognition - as well as processing, organizing, and ingesting a large volume of

-Services, LLP ("Deloitte"), a litigation support vendor with extensive experience providing
+Services, LLP ("Deloitte"), a litigation support vendor with extensive experience providing essential to our ability to prosecute these cases effectively.